RGB-Only Reconstruction of Tabletop Scenes for Collision-Free Manipulator Control: INTRODUCTION

 \section{INTRODUCTION}

-Robotic control systems often assume perfect knowledge of the scene for collision avoidance, planning, and control~\cite{schulman2014motion}.
+Robotic control systems often assume perfect knowledge of the scene for collision avoidance, planning, and control~\cite{schulman2014motion,morgan2021vision}.
 Such knowledge is difficult to acquire robustly in unstructured environments, because many long-standing problems in computer vision remain unsolved.
 Moreover, the information bottleneck between perception and planning creates difficulty in using motion planners in unstructured real environments.

-Previous attempts to build a model of the scene often use a voxel map representation~\cite{mainprice2016warping,muglikar2020voxel}.
-Voxel maps require the scene extent and resolution to be decided beforehand, and are often memory intensive, which limits their resolution on real robots.
+Previous attempts to build a model of the scene often use a voxel map representation~\cite{mainprice2016warping,muglikar2020voxel,mitash2020task}.
+Voxel maps require the scene extent and resolution to be decided beforehand, and they are memory intensive, which limits their resolution.
 Although these issues can be alleviated to some extent via octrees~\cite{takikawa2021neural,yu2021plenoctrees} and/or hash functions~\cite{niessner2013real,mueller2022siggraph:instantngp}, such representations still suffer from fixed discretization.
 In practical applications, voxel-based methods have been sufficient to avoid obstacles.
-However, when it comes to navigating in tight spaces between obstacles or tasks where the robot has to move very close to an object (e.g., grasping), the limited resolution becomes a big bottleneck.
+However, when it comes to navigating in tight spaces between obstacles or tasks where the robot has to move very close to an object (e.g., grasping), the limited resolution can prevent the task from being completed without collision.